Unbeaten in Four, Utah Royals FC Faces Angel City FC at BMO Stadium

 LISTEN via KSL Sports Radio (102.7 FM / 1160 AM) starting at 6:15 p.m.
 MT

 Following Saturday's match in Los Angeles, Utah Royals FC will return to the Beehive State to host Houston Dash on Wednesday, May 6, at America First Field.
 Kickoff is scheduled for 8:00 p.m.
-MT, with tickets available for purchase here.
+MT, with tickets available for purchase.

 - Unbeaten in Four, Utah Royals FC Faces Angel City FC at BMO Stadium - Utah Royals FC